-You can set your own minimum password length as the administrator in the Administration Hub (HUB): Select "Global Settings" \rightarrow "Security Options" from the menu.
+In a fresh LISTSERV Maestro installation, passwords must be at least 10 characters long.
+You can set your own minimum password length (but no shorter than 6) as the administrator in the Administration Hub (HUB): Go to Main Menu \rightarrow Security Options.